LucasGdosR/advent_of_code_24/day05/README.md

 Part two of this challenge basically requires part one, so I didn't split the files.
-Instead, I decided it would be fun to solve it using dependency graphs in the both in the form of an adjacency list and the form of an adjacency matrix (TODO).
+Instead, I decided it would be fun to solve it using dependency graphs both in the form of an adjacency list and the form of an adjacency matrix (TODO).
+Besides of the list / matrix approach, I solved it using an inverted graph, and also by doing a topological sort first, then checking if the ordering of the pages respects the topological sort (which is the classier approach, to be fair).

 Main takeaways:
 - List: